 What Makes Cucumbers Bitter?

 Cultivated cucumbers all contain cucurbitacin B and cucurbitacin C, compounds that are supposed to make their leaves bitter and less tasty to munching animals.
-These compounds are usually confined to the leaves, stems, and roots of the plants, parts of the plant humans don't eat, so we are not aware they are there.
+These compounds are usually confined to the leaves and stems of the plants, parts of the plant humans don't eat, so we are not aware they are there.
 It is only when they move into the fruits that we start detecting a bitter taste.
 Usually, it is not the whole fruit that turns bitter.
 More commonly, the bitterness will be concentrated at the stem end and the area right under the skin.

 Preventing Bitter Cucumbers